Abraham

 If God can see our hearts, surely He already knows how much we love and trust Him.
 God does know all things (John 21:17), yet He sometimes puts our faith and commitment to the test (Deuteronomy 8:2).

-This test is not like a test you do at school where you need to get a certain score to pass.
-Even if you mess up altogether, God still loves you just as much and you still have eternal life by believing in Him (John 5:24).
+This test is not like a school test where you need a certain score to pass.
+This test is not like a school test where you need a certain score to pass.
+Even if you fail completely, God still loves you just the same, and when you believe in Him, you will always be His child and have eternal life (John 5:24).

-God’s tests actually strengthen our ‘faith muscles’ and help us to realize how much we depend on Him.
-Usually it is in these times of testing that we grow the most in our spiritual lives.
+God’s tests actually strengthen our “faith muscles” and help us realize how much we depend on Him.
+It is often during times of testing that we experience the most spiritual growth.

 Verse for today